-Firstly they mean you can compare sleeping bags that have been tested to this standard to each other within the BlackWolf product range or across brands and be confident you are comparing apples with apples.
+Firstly, they mean you can compare sleeping bags that have been tested to this standard within the BlackWolf product range or across brands and be confident you are comparing apples with apples.
 Bags that are tested to these standards have to meet strict criteria and are a better guide than not being tested.

 Tent, swag, caravan, indoors or under the stars – where you sleep will affect the performance of your sleeping bag.
 A small tent will be warmer than a large tent.
 A swag will be warmer than sleeping out under the stars.
 Sleeping indoors will generally be warmer than outdoors especially if there is some form of heating.

-Choose a sleeping bag that is suitable for the coldest conditions you expect to use it for, you can open the sleeping bag up to cool down but a cold uncomfortable night can ruin a camping trip.
+Choose a sleeping bag that is suitable for the coldest conditions you expect to use it for.

 It is vital to sleep on an insulated surface especially in cold conditions.
-Camping mats have an R-Value which is a measure indicating how much insulation they provide, a larger number means more insulation.
+BlackWolf mats have an R-Value which is a tested measurement indicating how much insulation they provide, a larger number means more insulation and a warmer night.

 You can shop our range of BlackWolf sleeping bags.